-Chaplain's Signatu ire
+Chaplain's Signature

 Signed, sealed and delivered this day of , 20

-STATE OF ALABAMA)
+STATE OF ALABAMA

-COUNTY OF MORGAN)
+) COUNTY OF MORGAN)

-Ι, , A Notary Public in and for said County and State, do
+, A Notary Pu ublic in and for said County and State , do

-hereby certify that
+hereby certify that whose na ume is signed to the foregoing Release ۵

-$and\ Hold\ Harmless\ Agreement, \ and$ who is known to me, ac name is signed to the foregoing Release cknowledged before me on this day that, execute the same voluntarily on the day the
+and Hold Harmless Agreement, and being fully informed of the contents of same bears date. who is known to me, ack mowledged before me on this day that t,

-Given under my hand this day of , 20
+Given under my hand this day of . , 20

 Notary Public

-My Commission Expires:
+Subject: Effective Date: Revised Date:

-Subject: Written Directive System Effective Date: June 1, 1997 Revised Date: September 4, 2018 Title: Military Leave Pages: 5 Distribution: All Members Cross Reference: CALEA Reference Chapter 22 Chief of Police Appr Todd Pinion Chief of Police Approval Todd Pinion
+Written Directive System June 1, 1997 September 4, 2018

+Title: Pages: Distribution:

+Military Leave 5 All Members

+Cross Reference: Chief of Police Approval

+CALEA Reference Chapter 22 Todd Pinion